How to remove infringements on Chinese Online Marketplaces?

 For more information on how we can help you protect your IPR in China please visit this section: BRAND PROTECTION CHINA

-We help dozens of brands with monitoring and removal of infringements on Chinese marketplaces.
-Reach out to us for a one-time landscape report where we screen over 100 China-targeted marketplaces for abuse of your brand.
-This screening will include, an overview of the abuse, a brand protection strategy tailor-made for your specific needs balancing enforcement outcome and resources spent.
+We help dozens of brands with monitoring and removal of infringements on Chinese Marketplaces, Social Media Platforms and Websites.
+Reach out to us for a one-time landscape report where we screen for abuse of your brand.
+This screening will include, an overview of the abuse found in China, a brand protection strategy tailor-made for your specific needs balancing enforcement outcome and resources spent.